Tuscany with a Cat: Where to Stay, What to Know & How to Travel Smart (2026 Guide)

 Getting Around Tuscany with a Cat

-🚗 Car travel – Offers maximum flexibility, easier countryside access, and control over environment.
+Offers maximum flexibility, easier countryside access, and greater control over the environment.

-🚆 Public transport – Possible but limiting, less control over timing and space.
+Possible but limiting, with less control over timing and space.

 👉 For most itineraries, a car tends to provide a better experience.